-1. The Asset Condition Score for any Element Category shall be determined by the lowest percentage compliance for any Element within the Element Category.
-The calculation of percentage compliance is demonstrated by the following example:
+1. The Asset Condition Score for any Element Category shall be determined by the lowest Asset Condition Score for any Element within the Element Category.
+The calculation of Asset Condition Score is demonstrated by the following example:

 Assume there are 520 Auditable Sections, of these 5%, or 26 are audited each quarter.
-There are eight Targets to be assessed for Element "pavement markings".
-There are therefore, $8 \times 26 = 208$ measurement records for pavement markings.
-If 200 of these measurement records meet the Target, there would be 96% compliance and an Asset Condition Score of five assigned for that Element.
-However, if one of the remaining Elements in the Element Category achieves only 90% compliance, the Asset Condition Score would be four.
+There are five Targets to be assessed for Element "pavement markings".
+There are therefore, $5 \times 26 = 130$ measurement records for pavement markings.
+If 125 of these measurement records meet the Target, there would be 96% compliance and an Asset Condition Score of five assigned for that Element.
+However, if one of the remaining Elements in the Element Category achieves an Asset Condition Score of four the Asset Condition Score for the Element Category shall be four